reinier/reinierladan.nl/src/blog/2023/qweighteen-keymap.md

 The last several years I've messed around with mechanical keyboards, ergonomic keyboards, and designing my own keymaps.
 The current state of this journey is that I've settled down on a 38-key keyboard (the [Geist Totem](https://github.com/GEIGEIGEIST/TOTEM)), on which I only use 32 keys.
 The main focus of the keymap is the 18 keys that are the most comfortable to type on for me.

-The name Qweighteen comes from the fact that this keymap lets me use a full `QWERTY` layout while getting used to an 18-key layout on the non-base layers.
+The name Qweighteen is a combination of 'qwerty' and 'eighteen'.
+The keymap lets me use a full `QWERTY` layout while getting used to an 18-key layout on the non-base layers.
 The idea is to have as little finger travel as possible while still using a base layer (qwerty layout) that I'm familiar with.

 It's sort of a halfway point between [an 18-key keyboard](https://github.com/benvallack/zmk-config-piano) and a more 'normal' ergonomic setup of 34 keys.